Birch-san/gmusicapi-node/README.md

 pip install gmusicapi
 ```

+#### Extras
+If you intend to use the "upload music" APIs, you will need a way to transcode audio.
+For example `ffmpeg` or similar.
+Ensure that whatever you install for this purpose, is exposed on your PATH.

+You will want at least `libmp3lame` installed for use by your audio transcoder.

 ### Sanity check
 Wondering if `pip` has successfully installed `gmusicapi`?
 Ask it to show you what it installed: